Large Sample Properties of Partitioning-Based Series Estimators: Setup

-This condition implies that the size of each $\delta\in\Delta$ can be well characterized by the diameter of $\delta$ and that we can use $h=\max\{\diam(\delta):\delta\in\Delta\}$ as a universal measure of mesh sizes of elements in $\Delta$.
+This condition implies that the size of each $\delta\in\Delta$ can be well characterized by the diameter of $\delta$, where we use $h$ as a universal measure of mesh sizes of elements in $\Delta$.
 In the univariate case, it reduces to a bounded mesh ratio.
 A special case of a quasi-uniform partition is one formed via a tensor product of univariate marginal partitions on each dimension of $\bx\in\mathcal{X}$, with appropriately chosen knot positions.
 The SA (\S SA-3) gives details and discusses this special example of partitioning scheme.
 If $\Delta$ covers only strict subset of $\mathcal{X}$, then our results hold on that subset.

 We focus on nonrandom partitions.
-Data-dependent partitioning could be accommodated by sample splitting: estimating the partition configuration in one subsample and performing inference in the other.
+Data-dependent partitioning can be accommodated by sample splitting: estimating the partition configuration in one subsample and performing inference in the other.
 In this way, quite general partitions can be used with our results, including data-driven methods such as regression trees and other modern machine learning techniques.
 In fact, these modern methods would typically generate non-tensor-product partitioning schemes.
-In general, treating data-dependent partitioning would require non-trivial additional technical work and further technical assumptions.
-We defer this to future study, though we note that a few specific results are available in the literature \cite{Breiman-etal1984_book,Nobel_1996_AoS,Calonico-Cattaneo-Titiunik_2015_JASA}.
+We defer studying general data-dependent partitioning for future work, but note that a few specific results are available \cite{Breiman-etal1984_book,Nobel_1996_AoS,Calonico-Cattaneo-Titiunik_2015_JASA}.

 The second assumption on the partitioning-based estimators employs generalized notions of \textit{stable local basis} \citep{Davydov_2001_JAT} and \textit{active basis} \citep{Huang_2003_AoS}.
 We say a function $p(\cdot)$ on $\mathcal{X}$ is \textit{active} on $\delta\in\Delta$ if it is not identically zero on $\delta$.